gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 # Next steps #

-Here are some possibilities for experimenting further with Deployit:
+Here are some possibilities for discovering other features in Deployit:

 * see the differences in the deployment step list when deploying against the DEV, TEST, ACC or PROD environment.
-* use control tasks on the Apache webserver to start and stop it.
-*
+* control your middleware via Deployit's _control tasks_.
+On the Repository tab, locate an _Apache_ web server in the _Dev_ directory (folder) and start or stop it via the _Tasks_ option in it's context menu.
+* take a look at Deployit's security setup.
+In the _Admin_ tab, you'll find Deployit's roles and global permissions.
+Go to the Repository tab and access the directory (folder) security settings via the _Permissions_ option in their context menu.
+* log in as another user to see the restricted security permissions in action.
+For instance, log in as the _developer_ user and open the Release Dashboard.